Research Involving Human Participants

 The criteria for approval by the IRB are the following:

-- The application is complete and all required supporting documentation is provided.
+- The application is complete (including a brief description of the research study) and all required supporting documentation is provided.

 - Recent training certification for every investigator is submitted.